LyubomirT/lesp/README.md

 LESP is pretty easy to setup, and basic demo configuration is already pre-built.
 You can find it in `demo_config` (this is a file, not a folder!) and you can edit it to your liking.
 Note that the file is **required** for the demo to run, so don't delete, move, or rename it.
 Not required for installing it with `pip` though (coming soon).

+If you want to take a closer look at how to use LESP, you can check out our [documentation](https://lesp.gitbook.io/lesp).
+There we have a detailed explanation of how to use LESP, along with some examples.
+If you're still not sure how to use LESP, you can check out the `examples` folder.
+It contains some examples of how you can use LESP in your projects.
+These examples are pretty simple, but they should give you an idea of how you can use LESP in your projects.

 ### Basic usage

 To use LESP, you need to import the `Proofreader` class from the `lesp` module.
 The class has a decent amount of functions, but the most important ones are `is_correct` and `get_similar`.
 Here's an example: